asmaaadel0/Photo-Album/README.md

 ## About <a name = "about"></a>
 - Simple photo gallery to Upload your media images and store them with description and then you will be able to search images by categories, I use firebase to store  data, and add some animation for the website.
 I implement the website using Vue js, and deploy it using vercel.
+- I add some validation to the input when anyone try to add new image
+  - If category already exists, you cann't create new one with same name.
+  - you cann't submit the form without description, category, or upload image
+  - you can choose existing category or create new one with different name.

 ## Website link <a name = "link"></a>
 - https://photo-album-one.vercel.app/